How to Become a Certified Functional Food Scientist or Functional Food Professional

 Alongside being awarded this certification, you will also have your name added to the FFC website to showcase your accomplishments and receive a complimentary membership to the Academic Society for 6 months.

 Certification Extension Policy

-Certified Functional Food Professionals and Scientists must renew their certifications every three years.
-To be eligible for certification extension, one must successfully complete 60 credits between the time they have earned/renewed their certification and the date of expiration.
-See above for options to earn credits.
-If one has not completed the full 60 hours by the time of expiration, we will create a short personalized project to fulfill the remaining hours.
+Certified Functional Food Professionals and Scientists must renew their certifications every five years.
+To be eligible for renewal, one must successfully complete 80 credits between the time they have earned/renewed their certification and the date of expiration.
+If one has not completed the full 80 hours by the time of expiration, we will create a short personalized project to fulfill the remaining hours.
 A fee will be charged according to the amount of remaining hours needed.